 The meaning of the bits for Data Quality are:

 In particular, the DATA bit channel defines the seconds when LIGO or Virgo data are available: if the DATA flag is not set, the strain data will have NaN values.
 The majority of the released data pass all data quality categories, so the data quality bitfield integer is 1111111 binary = 127 decimal.
 However there are instances where the data fail a particular data quality category and as such the bitfield deviates from 1111111 binary = 127 decimal for a few seconds.
-See the GWOSC tutorials page for information about how to access these, or the tutorial on segment lists.For a description of Advanced LIGO and Virgo data quality see:
+See the GWOSC tutorials page for information about how to access these, or the help in the Timeline app.For a description of Advanced LIGO and Virgo data quality see: